 One in four seniors suffering from frequent urination fall while using/trying to use the toilet at night.
 This results in debilitating injuries and sometimes even death.

-When You Should See A Doctor?
+When You Should See A Doctor for for Frequent Urination?

 According to a research we conducted, most people suffer from frequent urination for nearly 1.5 years before speaking about it to family or consulting a doctor.
 However, it is recommended that a doctor be consulted as soon as two-three months after the origin of the issue.
 This is especially important since a diagnosis can help understand what frequent urination is a sign of.